sinch/sinch-sdk-node/examples/simple-examples/README.md

 FAX_CALLBACK_URL=callback url to override the one defined in the default service or specified service FAX_EMAIL=email to associate with a phone number to use the fax-to-email functionality
 ## Elastic SIP Trunking API
-SIP_TRUNK_ID=sipTrunkId to fill with one of the SIP trunk created with the Elastic SIP Trunking API ACL_ID=accessControlList Id to fill with one of the access control list created with the Elastic SIP Trunking API
+SIP_TRUNK_ID=sipTrunkId to fill with one of the SIP trunks created with the Elastic SIP Trunking API SIP_ENDPOINT_ID=sipEndpointId to fill with one of the SIP endpoints created with the Elastic SIP Trunking API ACL_ID=accessControlListId to fill with one of the access control lists created with the Elastic SIP Trunking API IP_RANGE_ID=ipRangeId to fill with one of the IP ranges added to an ACL with the Elastic SIP Trunking API
 ```

 **Note**: If you prefer using environment variables, the sample app is also supporting them: they take precedence over the value from the `.env` file.